dmarquezz/dmarquezz.github.io/_posts/2013-07-23-map-and-select-for-beginners.md

 ---
 {% include JB/setup %}

 If you're like me, you were introduced to programming through a more traditional programming language.
 In my case, that language was [Java][java].
 In java, your options for iteration are very limited compared to a language like [Ruby][ruby].
 The more common methods of iteration in Java are the _for_ and _for-each_ loops.
-Because these iteration methods are used so frequently in Java, Ruby beginners coming from Java tend to look for a solution that works similary in order to try to solve problems requiring some sort of iteration.
+Because these iteration methods are used so frequently in Java, Ruby beginners coming from Java and Java-like languages tend to look for a solution that works similarly in order to try to solve problems requiring some sort of iteration.
 A basic example of this mistake is filling an array:

 {% highlight ruby %}
 #!/usr/bin/env ruby